 Get creative in the kitchen and enjoy what monkeys have known all along–the banana is a fabulous food!
 Try these delicious treats to eat alone or share with friends:

 Banana Split.
-A classic American tradition, the banana split uses a halved banana, some scoops of ice cream (usually vanilla, chocolate and strawberry), and toppings such as hot fudge, whipped cream, nuts and cherries.
+A classic American tradition, the banana split uses the two halves of a sliced banana, some scoops of ice cream (usually one of each vanilla, chocolate and strawberry), and toppings such as hot fudge, whipped cream, nuts and cherries.

 Banana Bread.
-Although they bake quicker when made into muffins, there is something special about a dense loaf of warm banana bread!
-No matter what shape they are in, this is a great way to use up bananas that have gotten a bit over-ripe or brown.
+Although the same recipe will bake more quickly when poured into muffin tins, there is something special about a dense loaf of warm banana bread.
+No matter what shape they are in, this is a great way to use up bananas that have gotten a bit over-ripe or brown, because over ripe bananas are sweeter.

 Bananas Flambe.
 This French Caribbean treat is made from peeled banana halves fried in oil and then coated with rum and sugar.
-Serve with a scoop of vanilla ice cream, of course.
+Serve with a scoop of vanilla ice cream, of course, it makes a delightful and dramatic show of a simple food!

 Chocolate Covered Bananas.
 Channel that inner Arrested Development character (Bluth family, anyone?) by freezing some bananas and dipping them into chocolate–add nuts too!